Sort by:

 Accessories Information

-Porter Large Double-Sided Strop, the essential last step of deburring the edge of your knife to ensure maximum sharpness.
+Porter Small Double-Sided Strop, the essential last step of deburring the edge of your knife to ensure maximum sharpness.

 – Dual Sided Leather